 Parking suspensions around the Emirates Stadium

-When there is an event at the Emirates, some parking bays around the stadium are suspended.
+- When there is an event at the Emirates, some parking bays around the stadium are suspended.
 Please check the signs for details of future suspensions.

-Parking bays on Drayton Park - between Benwell Road and Bryantwood Road - will be suspended when the location is required for coach parking.
+- Parking bays on Drayton Park - between Benwell Road and Bryantwood Road - will be suspended when the location is required for coach parking.

 People-friendly streets restrictions during match days

 - enforcement signage at the suspended traffic filters will be covered up during the suspension and removed once the road restrictions are lifted after the match.

-In June 2022, we are replacing the signage at the camera-enforced traffic filters that are suspended for periods on match days with new foldable signage.
+In June 2022, we replaced the signage at the camera-enforced traffic filters that are suspended for periods on match days with new foldable signage.
 The signs will be fixed position with a blank sign showing when the traffic filters are suspended to make the status of the traffic filter clear for residents and local people.